 In equation \eqref{eq:cost_function}, scalar $P$ is to amplify the terminal cost to speed up convergence. $Q_c, Q_v,~\text{and}~Q_a$ are weight coefficients.
 Equations \eqref{eq:q_matrix} and \eqref{eq:equilibrium} are derived from following control objective: $c_n $ converges to $ c_{\text{ref}}+Q_dd_n$ and $v_n$ converges to $0$.

 Finally, we define a MPC law by solving following optimization problem:

-{ The optimization problem~\eqref{eq:opt_mpc} is a QP.
-Unlike the differentiable MPC layer, we don't need to do backpropagation for the optimization problem~\eqref{eq:opt_mpc}.
+The optimization problem~\eqref{eq:opt_mpc} is a QP.
+Unlike the differentiable MPC layer, we do not need to do backpropagation for the optimization problem~\eqref{eq:opt_mpc}.
 Here, we only need to solve the optimization problem~\eqref{eq:opt_mpc} to compute the control inputs.
-Therefore, we use OSQP \cite{osqp}, a efficient solver for QP to solve the optimization problem~\eqref{eq:opt_mpc} in real-time.
-The parameters we use for MPC are shown in Tables~\ref{tab:mpc}~and~\ref{tab:values_cons}. }
+Therefore, we use OSQP \cite{osqp}, an efficient QP solver to solve the optimization problem~\eqref{eq:opt_mpc} in real-time.
+The parameters we use for MPC are shown in Tables~\ref{tab:mpc}~and~\ref{tab:values_cons}.